-There’s no denying that you’re already nailing it in the workplace.
-(C’mon, we know you!)
-But if you’re looking to step up your game even more to shatter that glass ceiling, we’ve got your back—along with some of our favourite fashion powerhouses.
-That’s right, we tapped industry leaders—editors, bloggers, PR specialists, and more—to spill on what they do to achieve their goals and stand out.
+There’s no denying that you’re already nailing it in the workplace but if you’re looking to step up your game we’ve got your back—along with some of our favourite fashion powerhouses.
+That’s right, we tapped industry leaders—editors, bloggers, PR specialists and more—to spill on what they do to achieve their goals and stand out.

-While we totally understand that not everyone works in fashion, the tips coming your way are actually totally universal and can be applied to a range of professions.
+While we understand that not everyone works in fashion (that would be insane!), the tips coming your way are actually totally universal and can be applied to a range of professions.

 Keep scrolling to check out the six things real fashion girls do to feel more successful at work (and check out their Instagram accounts, too!).
 Plus, go a bit further to shop 9-to-5 wardrobe essentials.